HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 Number of nuclei: 19
 ```

-Why are there still 19 nuclei?
+Why are there 19 nuclei?

 When we ran `clear_borders` the pixels corresponding
 to border nuclei were set to zero, however the total number of labels